wormhole-foundation/wormhole/docs/guardian.md

 The p2p package primarily posts events to and receives events from the processor package using golang channels.

-The p2p package also maintains a separate pair of topics used for receiving and sending Wormhole queries messages.
+The p2p package also maintains a separate pair of topics used for receiving and sending Wormhole Queries messages.
 The guardian joins both of these topics, but it only subscribes to the request topic.
-This means a given guardian does not see the queries responses from other guardians.
+This means a given guardian does not see the Queries responses from other guardians.
 The guardian also applies libp2p filters so that it only processes requests from a select set of peers.

 ### Processor